-Question: "What does the Bible say about praying to / speaking to the dead?"
+Question: "What does the Bible say about praying to / speaking to / talking to the dead?"

 Answer: Praying to the dead is strictly forbidden in the Bible.
 Deuteronomy 18:11 tells us that anyone who “consults with the dead” is “detestable to the Lord.”
 The story of Saul consulting a medium to bring up the spirit of the dead Samuel resulted in his death “because he was unfaithful to the LORD; he did not keep the word of the LORD and even consulted a medium for guidance” (1 Samuel 28:1-25; 1 Chronicles 10:13-14).
 Clearly, God has declared that such things are not to be done.

 Consider the characteristics of God.
 God is omnipresent—everywhere at once—and is capable of hearing every prayer in the world (Psalm 139:7-12).
 A human being, on the other hand, does not possess this attribute.
 Also, God is the only one with the power to answer prayer.
 In this regard, God is omnipotent—all powerful (Revelation 19:6).
 Certainly this is an attribute a human being—dead or alive—does not possess.
 Finally, God is omniscient—He knows everything (Psalm 147:4-5).
 Even before we pray, God knows our genuine needs and knows them better than we do.
 Not only does He know our needs, but He answers our prayers according to His perfect will.